This Neo Financial vs Koho comparison takes a look at how the 2 financial technology companies stack up against themselves.

 Learn more: Neo Financial Credit Card Review

-At the moment, there can’t be a ranking of the best high-interest savings accounts in Canada without mentioning Neo Financial Savings Account.
+At the moment, there can’t be a ranking of the best high-interest savings accounts in Canada without mentioning Neo Financial Money Account and Hghest Savings Account.

-This is because the account offers one of the industry’s highest interest rate of 2.25% without monthly fees.
+This is because the Neo Money Card offers 2.25% while the HISA offers 3.40% interest on savings without monthly fees.

 Furthermore, Neo savings doesn’t have the following common savings account fees in Canada:

 - Electronic transfer fee

 - Interac e-Transfer fee, etc.

 Deposits up to $100,000 per insured category on Neo Savings Account are insured by the CDIC.
 That said, you can deposit up to $200,000 in your Neo savings account.

 Learn more: Neo Financial Savings Account Review